drteresavasquez/gitsub-professors/instructions.md

 ### Twists
 Your project must include each of the following:
 * **Complex Data** - At least 1 of your pages should use a more complex data structure.
 This means that one of your arrays should have an array inside each object.
-For examle:  your pants could have an array of fits and each of your fits could have an array called sizes in it.
-You then would have to figure out how to display all the fits and their sizes in the domString
+For example:  your repos could have an array of objects called users and each of your users could have an array called social media in it.
+You then would have to figure out how to display all the users and their social media in the domString
 * **Dynamic Buttons** - somewhere in your project there should be some dynamically created buttons (NOT IN THE HTML...RENDERED USING JAVASCRIPT) - clicking each button should perform some sort of action
-* **Form** - Your project should have at least 1 form.
+* **Form** - Each page in your project should have at least 1 form.
 Submitting that form via a button click should do something.